decentraland/adr/content/ADR-290-remove-profile-snapshots.md

 However, this approach has several drawbacks:

 1. **Storage inefficiency**: Requiring every profile to store snapshot images significantly increases storage requirements across all Catalyst nodes.
-With thousands of profiles deployed, this adds up to substantial storage costs.
+With an unbounded amount of profiles deployed per player, this adds up to substantial storage costs.

 2. **Consistency issues**: Different clients may generate and upload different profile images for the same avatar configuration.
 This can lead to inconsistent representations of the same user across different platforms and applications.

 3. **Security concerns**: The current validation only checks that uploaded images meet the format and size requirements defined in [ADR-51](/adr/ADR-51).
 Any image that matches these criteria (256x256 PNG for face, valid PNG for body) can be deployed, even if it doesn't accurately represent the user's actual avatar.
 This allows users to upload arbitrary images that may not match their 3D avatar configuration.

-The [profile-images service](https://github.com/decentraland/profile-images) now provides a solution to these problems by generating consistent, accurate profile images from the avatar's 3D model on-demand.
+The profile image generation will be leveraged by each client, considering all the information to generate them is available on the content server, giving them the ability to build the most suitable snapshots depending on their needs.
+The reference client will make use of the centralized [profile-images service](https://github.com/decentraland/profile-images) which automatically generate these snapshot images and feeds them through the catalysts lambdas profile endpoint.

 This decision is important because it:

 - Reduces infrastructure costs by eliminating redundant storage
-- Ensures consistency across all profile image representations
+- Removes inconsistency across all profile image representations
 - Improves security by preventing arbitrary image uploads
 - Simplifies the profile deployment process for developers